-Other knitters bemoan the enormous number of patterns they want to knit “someday” and despair that “someday” would simply never come.
+Other knitters bemoan the enormous number of patterns they want to knit “someday” and despair that “someday” might simply never come.

-Still others feel the weight of wanting to knit for others as well of themselves, all too aware that their lack of time make this task seem Sisyphean.
+Still others feel the weight of wanting to knit for others as well as for themselves, all too aware that their lack of time make this task seem Sisyphean.

 Believe me, I understand.
-If I had to answer my own survey question, this would come up as my number one struggle, too!
+If I had to answer my own survey question, this would come up as my number one struggle as well!

 However, although I don’t knit nearly as much as I want to, I’m pretty happy with the amount of knitting I do daily.
 I rarely feel like I’m going nowhere on a project because I don’t have any time to spend on it.

-Today I’ll tell share with you what I personally do to help me get more knitting time.
-I’ll also tell you about time management techniques that may help you find more time each day for knitting without feeling guilty.
+Today I’m sharing with you what I personally do to help me get more knitting time.
+I’ll also let you know about time management techniques that may help you find more time each day for knitting without feeling guilty.